Tous les articles et traductions

 The latest tightening of Israel’s chokehold on Gaza – ending all supplies into the Strip for more than a week – has produced immediate and shocking consequences for Gaza’s 1.5 million inhabitants.

-The refusal to allow in fuel has forced the shutting down of Gaza’s only power station, creating a (...)
+The refusal to allow in fuel has forced the shutting down of Gaza’s only power station, (...)

 , by AWID